dmnks/rpm/docs/manual/spec.md

 When runtime scriptlets are called, they will be supplied with an argument.
-This argument, accessed via `$1` (for shell scripts), is the number of packages of this name which will be left on the system when the operation (the installation or erasure of the package) has completed.
+This argument, accessed via `$1` (for shell scripts), is the number of packages of this name which will be left on the system when the operation has completed.
+In this context, the operation simply is an installation or erasure of the package that the scriptlet belongs to.

-This can be used by the scriptlets to distinguish the initial installation or the final removal of the package, by observing whether the argument equals 1 or 0, respectively, in order to perform a specific action in either case, such as (un)configure the packaged software or the running system.
+This argument can be used by the scriptlets to distinguish the initial installation or the final removal of the package, by observing whether the argument equals 1 or 0, respectively, in order to perform a specific action in either case, such as (un)configure the packaged software or the running system.

-If the package is not multilib or specifically designed to be co-installable (such as the Linux kernel), when the argument equals 2, the scriptlets may assume that the package is being upgraded.
-This is because an upgrade consists of two sequential operations; the installation of the new version followed by the erasure of the old version of the package.
+Additionally, if the package is not multilib or specifically designed to be co-installable (such as the Linux kernel), when the argument equals 2, the scriptlets may assume that the package is being upgraded.
+This is because an upgrade consists of two consecutive operations; the installation of the new version followed by the erasure of the old version of the package.

-TODO mention second argument
+In the case of (file) triggers, a second argument is also supplied.
+This argument, accessed via `$2` (for shell scripts), is the number of *triggering* packages (i.e. those firing the trigger, also called *target* packages) of this name which will be left on the system when the operation (the installation or erasure of the package) has completed.
+Note that the first argument, similarly to regular scriptlets, refers to the package containing the trigger, i.e. the *triggered* package.

+TODO clear up "operation"
 TODO add table